phalcon-orphanage/docs/en/reference/flash.rst

 Flashing Messages
 =================

 Flash messages are used to notify the user about the state of actions he/she made or simply show information to the users.
-These kind of messages can be generated using this component.
+These kinds of messages can be generated using this component.

 Adapters
 --------